TheCapercaillie/BankBlazor2/README.md

 ## Development Workflow
 Worked locally using branches for features.
 Used a development branch for ongoing work, and merged into the master branch when stable.
-Although I had some trouble using that workflow and ended up morking on the wrong branch all the time so in the latter half I only worked in the master branch for self conveniens and speed.
+Although I had some trouble using that workflow and ended up working on the wrong branch all the time so in the latter half I only worked in the master branch for self conveniens and speed.

 ## Trouble while developing
 I ran into a tough nut to crack **browser-wasm runtime pack error** during development.